First year student resources

 If the linear algebra course was not proof based, then you will still need to take Math 225 or 226.
 For advice choosing between the two, see the above section on “Linear algebra and introduction to proofs”.
 Your next course would be Math 255 or 256, and you would complete the introductory sequence with Math 302.

-If you know proof-based linear algebra but have not taken officially taken a course in it, or if your course is not evaluated as equivalent to Math 225, you will have a chance to place out of Math 225 by taking an exam at the end of August before your first semester at Yale.
-Please reach out to math.dus@yale.edu during the summer, and we will help you with the arrangements.
-Note that the test must be taken before you first enroll at Yale, and that it does not grant course credit – it may only allow you to substitute another course in the same area for Math 225.
+If you know proof-based linear algebra but have not taken officially taken a course in it, or if your course is not evaluated as equivalent to Math 225, you can try placing out of Math 225 by taking an exam during the summer before your first semester at Yale.
+Please reach out to math.dus@yale.edu before mid-August, and we will help you with the arrangements.

 Math + CPSC